 First Aid Response

-PHECC has already approved a number of organisations as PHECC FAR Instructor Recognised Institutions (RIs).
+PHECC has already approved a large number of organisations as PHECC FAR Recognised Institutions (RIs).
 The current list of RIs can be found at www.phecit.ie.
 Additional applications are currently being processed.

-Existing OFA instructors can now apply to the RIs approved to provide FAR Instructor to become a PHECC FAR instructor by Recognition of Prior Learning (RPL).
+Existing OFA instructors who have not already done so should now apply to the RIs approved to provide FAR Instructor to become a PHECC FAR instructor by Recognition of Prior Learning (RPL).

-Individuals wishing to become instructors for the first time (i.e. those not on the OFAAA register prior to 31 October 2016) should familiarise themselves with PHECC FAR Instructor requirements at www.phecit.ie.
+Individuals wishing to become instructors for the first time should familiarise themselves with PHECC FAR Instructor requirements at www.phecit.ie.